 I was thinking for a long time about how to tell you about the event promotion and came up with just these 3 points.

 - Track constantly

-Well, GTCM model is a method of planning you entire promotional activity rationally, logically and efficient.
-As you probably already understood - i’m a fan of analysis, numbers and this stuff.
-That’s why this model will work only if you devote enough time to gathering and analysing data.
-I told you about it in the very beginning of the webcast.
-If someone needs help with conducting a survey or with analysis - I can help, just write on my email.
+Well, a GTCM model is a method of planning your entire promotional activity rationally, logically and effectively.
+As you probably already understood - I’m a fan of analysis, numbers and this stuff.
+That’s why this model will work only if you devote enough time to gathering and analyzing data.
+I told you about it at the very beginning of the webcast.
+If someone needs help with conducting a surveyor with analysis - I can help, just write on my email.

 G stands for Goal, T - for target audience, C - for channels and M - for message